makeabilitylab/physcomp/communication/p5js-serial-io.md

 Now, let's add in support for rendering more shapes: the square and triangle.
 We need a variable to track the current shape type and a method for the user to switch between shapes:

 To track the current shape type, we'll use a JavaScript [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)—a flexible, foundational [data type in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).
-Anything that is not a[primitive data type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#data_and_structure_types) in JavaScript—*e.g.,* things that are not a [String](https://developer.mozilla.org/en-US/docs/Glossary/String), [Boolean](https://developer.mozilla.org/en-US/docs/Glossary/Boolean), [Number](https://developer.mozilla.org/en-US/docs/Glossary/Number), *etc.*—is a JavaScript [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
+Anything that is not a [primitive data type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#data_and_structure_types) in JavaScript—*e.g.,* things that are not a [String](https://developer.mozilla.org/en-US/docs/Glossary/String), [Boolean](https://developer.mozilla.org/en-US/docs/Glossary/Boolean), [Number](https://developer.mozilla.org/en-US/docs/Glossary/Number), *etc.*—is a JavaScript [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
 In this case, we'll simply treat this Object as a key/value store, so let's call it `mapShapeTypeToShapeName` where the variable indicates "mapping" a shape type (0, 1, 2) to a shape name (circle, square, triangle).
 And we'll track the current shape type via `curShapeType`.

 {% highlight JavaScript %}
 const mapShapeTypeToShapeName = {